-The underwriters propose to offer the common shares directly to the public at the offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$1.062 per share.
+The underwriters propose to offer the common shares directly to the public at the offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares to the public, the offering price and other selling terms may be changed by the underwriters.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 510,000 additional shares of common stock from us.
+The underwriters have an option to buy up to 450,000 additional shares of common stock from us.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

 The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$1.77 per share.
+The underwriting fee is \$ per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without option to purchase additional shares exercise With full option to purchase additional shares exercise
+Without option to With full option to

+purchase additional purchase additional

+shares exercise shares exercise

-Per Share \$ 1.77 \$ 1.77
+Per Share \$ \$

-Total \$ 6,018,000 \$ 6,920,700
+Total \$ \$

 We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$0.4 million.
-We have agreed to reimburse the underwriters for certain of their expenses, as set forth in the underwriting agreement, including an amount of up to \$50,000, that may be incurred in connection with the review by the Financial Industry Regulatory Authority of the terms of the offering.
+We have agreed to reimburse the underwriters for expenses relating to the clearance of this offering with the Financial Industry Regulatory Authority up to \$50,000.